Skip to main content

 Setting up a project

-CoVEs are characterised by adopting a systemic approach through which VET institutions actively contribute to co-create "skills ecosystems", together with a wide range of other local/regional partners.
-CoVE´s are expected to go far beyond the simple provision of a quality vocational qualification.
+CoVEs have a systemic approach through which VET institutions actively contribute to "skills ecosystems", together with a wide range of other local/regional partners.
+CoVEs are expected to go far beyond the simple provision of a quality vocational qualification.

 Description of the Clusters